Leading The Way

 Outstanding Peer Recognition

 Individual lawyers in the group also are the subject of praise and recognition.
 Chambers USA calls Guillermo Aguilar-Alvarez “‘a bright light in the arbitration world,’ both as arbitrator and counselor,” and quotes sources who say he “is extremely responsive and works very well with his team.”
 Legal 500 recognizes his “litigation prowess” hailing him as “completely persuasive” and noting that “he appears to effortlessly out-lawyer his opposition.”
 Global Arbitration Review refers to Guillermo Aguilar-Alvarez as “Mexico’s foremost trade and arbitration academic” while Chambers Latin America refers to peers characterizing Guillermo Aguilar-Alvarez as a “perfectionist with a brilliant mind.”
 Chambers Latin America recognizes Roberto Aguirre for his “knowledgeable, highly proactive attitude” noting that he is a “high-level bilingual lawyer” and that “he’s a serious player and a very active name in the market.”
 In 2011 Roberto Aguirre was included in the Global Arbitration Review 45 under 45.
 Chambers Global observes that Doak Bishop, co-head of the International Arbitration practice group, “has unparalleled experience and knowledge in investor-state arbitration, coupled with an extremely pleasant, client-friendly manner,” and highlights his reputation as “a dynamic lawyer in the oil and gas investment area.”
 Chambers USA confirms that Doak Bishop “stands out; his abilities are truly extraordinary” and credits Bishop with “transforming the ICSID landscape and positioning King and Spalding as one of the top firms in the field.”
 Legal 500 refers to him as “one of the most knowledgeable investor-state arbitration attorneys practicing today;” while Chambers Latin America calls attention to Bishop’s “excellent leadership and high-quality work product” and his reputation as “one of the top arbitration lawyers anywhere in the world” quoting sources who say that “few attorneys have a better command of investor-state arbitration.”
 Chambers Global observes that John Bowman “is renowned for his extensive experience in acting for international oil and gas companies in investment and commercial disputes,” while Chambers USA notes that he is a “key player in the team”and that “he is praised as being ‘supremely knowledgeable and experienced in large scale, major cases.’”
 Legal 500 confirms John Bowman’s focus on the energy sector and notes that he is considered “an exceptional international arbitration specialist.”
 Chambers Global quotes sources saying that Edward Kehoe, who co-heads the International Arbitration practice, “is wonderful and deserves recognition for his contribution to the practice,” and Chambers USA says that he “receives abundant praise for ‘his talented approach to international arbitration and leadership skills in developing the practice,’” and remarks that he has moved up in the rankings “in recognition of his advocacy skills and the real commitment he demonstrates to clients.”
 Chambers Global quotes sources who say that he is an “extremely thoughtful lawyer and strategic thinker.”
 Craig Miles is considered “tipped for greatness by peers” in Chambers Global.
 Chambers USA remarks that he is “seen by sources as ‘the man behind a lot of the recent success of the group,’” and that “he is a young partner who impresses observers with the scope of his practice.
 He handles both investor-State and commercial cases with equal aplomb.”
 Chambers Latin America observes that he is an “impressive, responsive and helpful lawyer” who is relied on “for good advice” and notes that he is “distinguished by peers for his quality work in the field.”
 In 2011 Craig Miles was included in the Global Arbitration Review 45 under 45.
-Most recently, Wade Coriell was named one of five energy lawyers under 40 to watch by Law360.
+Caline Mouawad was listed as “recommended” in 2012 and 2013 Legal 500 Latin America and in 2013 Legal 500 USA.
+Most recently, Wade Coriell was called a “great up-and-comer” by Legal 500 USA, having earlier been named one of five energy lawyers under 40 to watch by Law360.
+Legal 500 Latin America commended Coriell for his “good service and strong work quality.”

 The group’s capabilities grew in our London office in 2011 with the addition of Tom Sprange who leads our international arbitration practice and arbitration-related litigation practice in the United Kingdom.
 Chambers U.K. quotes sources as saying he is “a real star” who “really goes the extra mile for his clients.”
 Chambers UK and UK Legal 500, have also recognized him as“impressive,” and is said to combine a “Mensa-like intellect with a down-to-earth attitude.”
-In early 2012, Jane Player and Sarah Walker joined King & Spalding’s London office where they will, along with Sprange, continue to grow our international arbitration and High Court litigation practices.
+In 2012, Jane Player and Sarah Walker joined King & Spalding’s London office where they will, along with Sprange, continue to grow our international arbitration and High Court litigation practices.
 U.K. Legal 500 lauds Player for being “fantastic for strategy;” and Chambers U.K. states that she is “pragmatic and solution-driven.”
 Chambers U.K. recognizes Walker ashaving a wealth of arbitration experience and as being “excellent with clients and a fine-all around litigator;” and for having a“practical and proactive approach to dispute resolution.”
-Most recently, Henry Burnett, who has particular expertise in disputes related to Latin America, joined our New York office.
+Also in 2012, Henry Burnett, who has particular expertise in disputes related to Latin America, joined our New York office.
+Legal 500 recognizes Burnett as an “amazing lawyer: intelligent and hard-working” and as someone who “delivers results.”
 Chambers Latin America has reported that he “impresses sources with his ‘superb focus and attention to detail’ and is considered to be ‘a thought leader of the future.’”

 Many of the group’s lawyers are actively involved in leadership positions with the various arbitral institutions and in national and international bar organizations.
 Guillermo Aguilar-Alvarez is Vice President of the International Council for Commercial Arbitration (ICCA) and serves on the Board of the American Arbitration Association.
 Roberto Aguirre heads the International Law Association’s American Bilateral Investment Treaty and Development Committee; Doak Bishop is the Chairman of the Executive Committee of the Institute for Transnational Arbitration and is a member of the Court of the Singapore International Arbitration Centre (SIAC).
-He serves on the Board of the American Arbitration Association and as an Adviser to the American Law Institute project to develop the Restatement Third of the U.S. Law of International Commercial Arbitration; James Castello recently completed a term on the Court of the London Court of International Arbitration and now serves as President of the European Users’ Council of the LCIA.
-He has served since 2001 on the U.S. delegation to UNCITRAL’s Arbitration Working Group and is a member of the International Advisory Board of the Vienna International Arbitral Centre; Wade Coriell is an officer of the IBA North American Regional Forum; Craig Miles serves on the ICC Commission’s Task Force on Arbitration Involving States or State Entities; Caline Mouawad serves on the ICC Commission on Arbitration; Jan Schäfer is member of the Global Advisory Board of ICDR Young & International, co-coordinates the German Discussion Forum on Investment Law and Arbitration with an annual conference and serves on the ADR Committee of the German Federal Bar Association; Margrete Stevens, former Senior Counsel, ICSID, serves on the Board of the Arbitration Institute of the Stockholm Chamber of Commerce, is former Vice Chair of the Mediation Committee of the International Bar Association and serves on the IBA Task Force on Party Representation; Eric Schwartz is Vice President of the ICC International Court of Arbitration and is Vice Chair of the ICC’s World Business Law Institute; and John Savage serves on the Board of Directors and the Executive Committee of SIAC, is Vice President of the SIAC Court of Arbitration, and is an expert adviser to the Singapore Government’s delegation to UNCITRAL’s Arbitration Working Group.
+He serves on the Board of the American Arbitration Association and as an Adviser to the American Law Institute project to develop the Restatement Third of the U.S. Law of International Commercial Arbitration; John Bowman recently took over as President Elect of the Association of International Petroleum Negotiators; James Castello recently completed a term on the Court of the London Court of International Arbitration and now serves as President of the European Users’ Council of the LCIA.
+He has served since 2001 on the U.S. delegation to UNCITRAL’s Arbitration Working Group and is a member of the International Advisory Board of the Vienna International Arbitral Centre; Wade Coriell is an officer of the IBA North American Regional Forum; Craig Miles serves on the ICC Commission’s Task Force on Arbitration Involving States or State Entities; Caline Mouawad serves on the ICC Commission on Arbitration as does Jan Schäfer who is also a member of the Global Advisory Board of ICDR Young & International; co-coordinates the German Discussion Forum on Investment Law and Arbitration with an annual conference and serves on the ADR Committee of the German Federal Bar Association; Margrete Stevens, former Senior Counsel, ICSID, serves on the Board of the Arbitration Institute of the Stockholm Chamber of Commerce, is former Vice Chair of the Mediation Committee of the International Bar Association and served on the IBA Task Force on Party Representation; Eric Schwartz is Vice President of the ICC International Court of Arbitration and is Vice Chair of the ICC’s World Business Law Institute; and John Savage serves on the Board of Directors and the Executive Committee of SIAC, is Vice President of the SIAC Court of Arbitration, and is an expert adviser to the Singapore Government’s delegation to UNCITRAL’s Arbitration Working Group.

 Success That Matters